logo

 Abstract

-Freshwater discharge from ice sheets creates surface atmospheric cooling and subsurface ocean warming, representing negative and positive climate feedbacks, respectively.
-This study uses a coupled ice sheet-climate model to assess these competing feedbacks for the Antarctic Ice Sheet (AIS).
-The positive feedback dominates in moderate warming scenarios and early ice sheet retreat, but the negative feedback surpasses it in intense warming scenarios during the West Antarctic Ice Sheet's catastrophic collapse.
-The Atlantic Meridional Overturning Circulation (AMOC) is impacted by freshwater discharge from both the Greenland and Antarctic ice sheets, acting as an interhemispheric link that intensifies the other ice sheet's retreat via the Bipolar Seesaw.
-The findings highlight the crucial role of ice sheet-climate interactions through freshwater flux in future ice sheet retreat and sea-level rise.
+Freshwater discharge from ice sheets induces surface atmospheric cooling and subsurface ocean warming, which are associated with negative and positive feedbacks respectively.
+However, uncertainties persist regarding these feedbacks’ relative strength and combined effect.
+Here we assess associated feedbacks in a coupled ice sheet-climate model, and show that for the Antarctic Ice Sheet the positive feedback dominates in moderate future warming scenarios and in the early stage of ice sheet retreat, but is overwhelmed by the negative feedback in intensive warming scenarios when the West Antarctic Ice Sheet undergoes catastrophic collapse.
+The Atlantic Meridional Overturning Circulation is affected by freshwater discharge from both the Greenland and the Antarctic ice sheets and, as an interhemispheric teleconnection bridge, exacerbates the opposing ice sheet’s retreat via the Bipolar Seesaw.
+These results highlight the crucial role of ice sheet-climate interactions via freshwater flux in future ice sheet retreat and associated sea-level rise.

 Publisher